 To apply for new membership, you can do so online by completing: New Membership Application Form

-To renew your membership for the July 2020 - June 2021 financial year, a renewal form can be downloaded from here.
+To renew your existing membership for the July 2020 - June 2021 financial year, a renewal form can be filled in online here.